BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 You can start the game and load a save to check if your changes were successfull.

   ![successfullload.png](/tutorials/bg3sx/successfullload.png)

+> A more detailed guide for those who are new to ScriptExtender can be found [here](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted)
+{.is-info}

 ### 3.1.2 Gather your tag names and uuids